 Angelo, Gordon's investment focus centers on three core competencies - credit, real estate and private equity.
 Angelo, Gordon's platform is composed of a broad range of alternative investment strategies, including RMBS, CMBS, ABS, commercial real estate, net lease real estate, distressed credit, leveraged loans and private equity.
-Angelo, Gordon has sponsored and managed more than 100 funds and accounts for over 1,000 institutional and high net worth clients since it was founded.
+Angelo, Gordon has sponsored and managed more than 100 private funds and accounts for over 1,000 institutional and high net worth clients since it was founded.
 Certain of the funds pursue strategies where the primary investment objective is real estate.
 The strategies focus on a variety of real estate asset classes and many parts of the real estate capital structure.
-The strategies include debt secured by residential real estate, debt secured by commercial real estate debt and equity investments in real estate, including investments that have equity-like characteristics.
+The strategies include debt secured by residential real estate, debt secured by commercial real estate and equity investments in real estate, including investments that have equity-like characteristics.
 Two of the fund groups sponsored by Angelo, Gordon have investment objectives similar to ours in that they primarily make or have made investments in RMBS.

-Angelo, Gordon's funds and accounts have acquired approximately \$12.2 billion of debt secured by real estate and other consumer credit (including RMBS and other ABS) during the period from 2008 to December 31, 2010.
+Angelo, Gordon's funds and accounts have acquired approximately \$12.2 billion of debt, RMBS, CMBS and ABS during the period from 2008 to December 31, 2010.
 Of this amount, approximately 45%, or \$5.5 billion was RMBS, and the remaining 55%, or approximately \$6.7 billion was other ABS.
 As of December 31, 2010, the market value of Angelo, Gordon's portfolio of RMBS and other ABS was approximately \$6.0 billion.
 Of this amount, the market value of the RMBS portfolio was approximately \$3.5 billion and the other ABS portfolio was approximately \$2.5 billion.